-Recently, Python developers have started to alleviate the problem of missing type information using type hints~(also called \emph{type annotations}).
+Recently, Python developers have started to alleviate the problem of missing type information by using type hints~(also called \emph{type annotations}).
 The example Python SUT shown in \cref{lst:intro-example} consists of two versions of a simple function, one with and one without type hints.
 Type hints are not only beneficial for type checking (e.g., statically checking whether functions are called with arguments of valid types) but also because they provide test generators with crucial information~\cite{LKF23}.
 The version with type hints~(\cref{lst:intro-annotated}) allows a test generator for Python to inspect the parameter \inlinelst{node} and retrieve the information that an instance of \inlinelst{ast.ClassDef} is required to call the function \inlinelst{visit_ClassDef}.
-Unfortunately, however, type hints are rare in Python projects: A recent large-scale study~\cite{GP22} of \num[round-precision=4]{9655} Python projects revealed that only \qty{7}{\percent} of these projects make use of type hints, and even if they do, only about \qty{8}{\percent} of the parameter and return types are annotated.
-Even if they are annotated, the type hints may not even be correct~\cite{RMM20}.
+Unfortunately, type hints are rare in Python projects: A recent large-scale study~\cite{GP22} of \num[round-precision=4]{9655} Python projects revealed that only \qty{7}{\percent} of these projects use type hints, and even when they do, only about \qty{8}{\percent} of the parameter and return types are annotated.
+Furthermore, even when annotated, the provided type hints may not be correct~\cite{RMM20}.

-As static type inference systems~(\eg~\cite{LWQ22,VWL+23,wu_quac_2024}) may struggle with Python's dynamic features, type-prediction engines based on machine-learning models have been proposed to predict missing type information~(\eg~\cite{HBB+18,PGL+20,MLP+22}); while this works reasonably well for commonly-used types, \eg, from the standard library, accurate models including project-specific types are rare.
-Recently, also large language models~(LLMs) are used for type inference~(\eg~\cite{PWW+23, yan_dlinfer_2023, yang_llm-enhanced_2025, wei_typet5_2023}).
-However, there are open questions about their performance when the data is not in the training set as well as overfitting due to data leakage.
-As a consequence, automated test generators can neither solely rely on manual type annotations nor on type prediction.